snap-one/docs-driverworks-api/source/includes/3_whats_new/_13-WhatsNewin330.md

 As part of Control4’s plan to tighten driver security, the io.popen() call has bee removed.
 In doing this, driver developers need to use C4:File commands to accomplish what they previously did with io.popen ().
 The following APIs have been added or modified in support of this effort:

 A new API: [FileCreateDir][2] has been added.
-This function has been added to create a new directory.
+This function has been added to create a new file directory.

 The [FileDelete][3] function has been modified in conjunction with O.S. release 3.3.0.